minhn4/web-app-container/README.md

 ### **_1. Create a Kubernetes cluster_**

-In GC console left menu, go to Kubernetes Engine tab -> Clusters and enable it if you haven't done that.
+In GC console left menu, go to `Kubernetes Engine` tab and enable it if you haven't done that.

-Next up, hit Create -> Configure (Standard) -> name your Kubernetes cluster (e.g., production-cluster), choose a zone near you (optional: choose node locations if you want to), choose Static for Control plane version for now -> Create.
+Next up, go to `Clusters` in the left menu -> hit `Create` -> `Configure (Standard)` -> name your Kubernetes cluster (e.g., production-cluster), choose a zone near you (optional: choose node locations if you want to), choose `Static` for Control plane version for now -> `Create`.
 Wait until the cluster is available.

 ### **_2. Deploy a Docker image stored in Container Registry_**

-To deploy a Docker image as an app container, hit Workloads tab in the left menu -> Deploy.
-Next up, choose 'Existing container image' -> Select and then select one of the images stored in the Container Registry -> Continue.
-Finally, name your app (e.g., demo-web-app), choose the cluster you want to deploy -> Deploy.
+To deploy a Docker image as an app container, hit `Workloads` tab in the left menu -> `Deploy`.
+Next up, choose `Existing container image` -> `Select` and then select one of the images stored in the Container Registry -> `Continue`.
+Finally, name your app (e.g., `demo-web-app`), choose the cluster you want to deploy -> `Deploy`.

 ### **_3. Expose the app_**